-Listening to the People and Projects Podcast allows you to earn your PDUs for free!
-With the latest updates to the PDU structure, there's no longer a limit of only 30 of these type of PDUs in every 3 year certification cycle!
-Just listen, learn, and earn those PDUs!
+Listening to the People and Projects Podcast allows you to earn free PDUs!
+Just listen, learn, and earn those free PDUs!

 Each PDU represents 60 minutes of learning.
 For podcasts that are under an hour, just listen to a couple on the same topic and consolidate them.
 For example, two half-hour podcast episodes on communications issues can be consolidated into one PDU for Project Communications Management.